 Lifetime has a nationwide outreach program to achieve my goal of open adoption education.
 I often appear on national television as an expert on adoption-related issues.
 I also host an adoption podcast called Let’s Talk Adoption, and have published several books on adoption.

 Lifetime gets around 300 phone calls every day and has 50 phone lines.
-We have counselors available 24 hours a day, 7 days a week, for emergencies.
-Lifetime Adoption advertises in most states, and many birth mothers find us on our sites and from Google searches.
+There are counselors available 24 hours a day, 7 days a week, for emergencies.
+We advertise in most states, and many birth mothers find us on our sites and from Google searches.
 Other birth mothers find Lifetime from counselors, personal recommendations, hospitals, physicians, TV appearances, pregnancy resource centers, and other nationwide outreach programs.
-Lifetime has a comprehensive, proven birth mother screening process.
+My adoption agency offers a comprehensive, proven adoption process.

 The Birth Mother’s Point-of-View

 Lifetime makes licensed counseling available to every potential birth mother and helps as they create their own customized adoption plan.
-In addition, our exclusive Birth Mother Blessing program, Peer Counseling Service, and scholarship opportunities help keep adoptive family costs lower than other organizations.
+In addition, our exclusive Birth Mother Blessing program, Peer Counseling Service, and scholarship opportunities empower birth mothers to move forward with confidence and access to resources that can make a real difference in their lives.

 Tips for Hopeful Adoptive Parents